sujaygarlanka/sujaygarlanka/content/experience/svl.md

 ## Algorithmic Primitives

 The algorithmic implementation for the motion primitives follow a common logical flow.
-The steps of flow are the following and are illustrated in the diagram below:
+The steps are the following and are illustrated in the diagram below:
 1. Sample among valid end effector (EEF) poses generated
 2. Test whether the sampled pose is within the robot’s reach by checking whether IsaacSim's IK solver returns a valid arm configuration for that pose
 3. If it returns an invalid configuration, we then execute our navigation flow.
 Otherwise, execute the manipulation flow.
     - Navigation or Manipulation flow

+{{< figure src="/img/experience/svl/primitive_flow.png" width="500">}}

 ### Navigation Flow